The Wicker Man: Casting

-Television actor Edward Woodward was cast in the role of Sergeant Neil Howie after the part was declined by both Michael York and David Hemmings.
-In Britain, Woodward was best known for the role of Callan, which he played from 1967 to 1972.
-After The Wicker Man, Woodward went on to receive international attention for his roles in the 1980 film Breaker Morant and the 1980s TV series The Equalizer.
+Edward Woodward was cast in the role of Sergeant Neil Howie after the part was declined by both Michael York and David Hemmings.
+In Britain, Woodward was best known for playing the title role in the television series Callan (1967–1972).
+After The Wicker Man, Woodward went on to receive international attention for his roles in the film Breaker Morant (1980) and the TV series The Equalizer (1985-89).

 After Shaffer saw her on the stage, he lured Diane Cilento out of semi-retirement to play the town's schoolmistress.
 (They lived together in Queensland from 1975, and married in 1985).
-Ingrid Pitt, another British horror film veteran, was cast as the town librarian and registrar.
+Ingrid Pitt, another British horror film veteran, was cast as the town librarian and registrar; she had an affair with Peter Snell during filming which reportedly upset her husband George Pinches (head of cinema bookings for the Rank Organisation) and led to the film struggling to find distribution.
 Swedish actress Britt Ekland was cast as the innkeeper's lascivious daughter, although two body doubles were used for her naked scenes below the waist.
 Ekland found out that she was three months pregnant with her son Nic, to Lou Adler, two weeks into filming.
 Stuart Hopps (the film's choreographer) called upon Lorraine Peters, a nightclub dancer from Glasgow, who gyrated at the doorway and against the wall of a bedroom in the fully nude "wall" scenes.
 Ekland's speaking and singing voices were dubbed by Annie Ross and Rachel Verney respectively.

 Local girl Jane Jackson was employed as Ekland's stand-in for camera setups.
 Jackson was blonde-haired and bore a resemblance to Ekland but was otherwise not involved in any filming.